NEWS AND EVENTS

 Quality Improvement

-Comments of technologists from a recent QI program December, 2018:
+Comments of technologists from a recent QI program for a private facility:

 "Thank you so much for all of the wonderful knowledge and teaching...."